Prison Education Expert Christopher Zoukis

-A regularly featured contributing writer for The Huffington Post and Prison Legal News, the nation's most prominent prison law publication, Christopher has enjoyed significant media exposure through appearances with the Wall Street Journal's Market Watch, Vice.com, Salon.com, In These Times, The Jeff McArthur Show, The Simi Sara Show, TheCommentary.ca, 88.9 WERS' award-winning "You Are Here" radio segment, and The Examiner.
+A regularly featured contributing writer for The Huffington Post, Prison Legal News, Criminal Legal News, New York Daily News and BlogCritics, Christopher has enjoyed significant media exposure through appearances with the Wall Street Journal’s Market Watch, Vice.com, Salon.com, In These Times, The Jeff McArthur Show, The Simi Sara Show, TheCommentary.ca, 88.9 WERS’ award-winning “You Are Here” radio segment, and The Examiner.

 Other articles and book reviews appeared in The New York Journal of Books, the Kansas City Star, The Sacramento Bee, Blog Critics, Midwest Book Review, Basil and Spice, Seattle Post-Intelligencer, SF Gate, AND Magazine, Truth-Out.org, Rain Taxi, and the Education Behind Bars Newsletter, with content syndicated by the Associated Press, Google News, and Yahoo News.

-Today Christopher is successfully working on a Bachelor's Degree in Interdisciplinary Studies (Business/Law) from Adams State University.
-Following his 2016 graduation, he plans on attending Adams State University's MBA program.
+Today Christopher is successfully working on a Bachelor’s Degree in Interdisciplinary Studies (Business Administration and Legal Studies) from Adams State University.
+Following his 2016 graduation, he plans on attending Adams State University’s MBA program.
 He regularly advises fellow prisoners and prison consultants about legal issues and federal regulations governing the Federal Bureau of Prisons operations.
-Upon release he plans to attend law school and become a federal criminal defense attorney.
+Upon release in October 2018 he plans to attend law school and become a federal criminal defense attorney.

 Christopher will not allow incarceration to waste his years or halt the progress of his life.
 He began his prison terms as a confused kid who made poor decisions but is today determined to create a better life.
 “We can’t let the past define us,” he says.
 “We have to do something today to make tomorrow what we want it to be.”